 Medical Expenses: Medical expenses will cover doctor visits to diagnose and treat hearing loss as well as any hearing aids and devices and services purchased to help with communication.

 Punitive Damages: 3M was aware that the earplugs were defective, yet they continued selling them.
 Their actions are considered excessively reckless, and they are, therefore, liable for punitive damages.
 It is hopeful that these additional damages discourage them from exhibiting similar behavior in the future.

-Why Babin Law in the Best Choice for Your Ohio 3M Earplugs Lawsuit
+How Babin Law Could Help With Your Ohio 3M Earplugs Lawsuit

 If you or a loved one suffered with hearing loss due to the use of 3M earplugs, you deserve compensation.
-Babin Law, LLC will see to it that you are covered for your damages.
+Babin Law, LLC will take a look at your case to see if you are eligible to receive damages.